 On-page SEO refers to anything on a website, both what is visible to visitors and what is behind the scenes.
 This includes anything that helps to improve your ranking on a search engine.
 These areas would include the following:

-Much like the name implies, off-page SEO is just that: any kind of digital content that exists outside of your website and that points back to, or markets, your business.
-Including:
+Much like the name implies, off-page SEO is just that: any kind of content that exists outside of your website and that points back to, including: